Mithgol/fiunis/README.md

 It is called **Fiunis** after a hangman's pun “finis coronat opus” → “funis coronat opus” that appeared in Walter Scott's “[Quentin Durward](http://en.wikipedia.org/wiki/Quentin_Durward)” in 1823.
 (The word “string” sometimes also has the meaning “rope” or “cord”, equivalent to the Latin “funis”.)

+This repository does also contain draft standards of **Fidonet Unicode substrings** for the Fidonet Global Hypertext Interface project.

+* The [`fiunis.txt`](fiunis.txt) file is the English version of the draft.

+* The [`fiunis.rus.txt`](fiunis.rus.txt) file is the Russian version of the draft.
+This version is provided in UTF-8 (for the diffs to look reasonably good on GitHub and other git tools) and thus should be converted to CP866 encoding (common in Russian Fidonet) before posting to Fidonet.

+This module is a reference implementation of these standards, though partial (it implements only the decoder, not the encoder).

 ## Installing Fiunis

 [![(npm package version)](https://nodei.co/npm/fiunis.png?downloads=true)](https://npmjs.org/package/fiunis) [![(a histogram of downloads)](https://nodei.co/npm-dl/fiunis.png?months=3)](https://npmjs.org/package/fiunis)